November 1, 2021

 The paper, titled “Macrophages Expressing GALC Improve Peripheral Krabbe Disease by a Mechanism Independent of Cross-Correction,” was published today (May 5) in the journal Neuron.

 The research was led by Lawrence Wrabetz, MD, and M. Laura Feltri, MD.
-Wrabetz and Feltri head the Hunter James Kelly Research Institute and both are professors in the departments of Biochemistry and Neurology in the Jacobs School of Medicine and Biomedical Sciences at UB.
+Wrabetz and Feltri head the Hunter Jameas Kelly Research Institute (HJKRI) and both are professors in the departments of Biochemistry and Neurology in the Jacobs School of Medicine and Biomedical Sciences at UB.

 April 16, 2020